-Ease our local property tax burden through diversifying our tax base and advocating on behalf of our public schools on the state level for fair funding of education.
+Ease our local property tax burden through expanding our tax base and advocating on behalf of our public schools on the state level for fair funding of education.

 Here in Cleveland Heights, we feel the weight of our property taxes.
-On the one hand, it is worth noting that our taxes are comparable to all the municipalities on the east side of Cleveland, they are lower than those in nearby cities (Garfield Heights, Shaker Heights, and University Heights), and in 2018 we were among the cities in the Cleveland area with the largest decrease in property tax rates.
+While our taxes are comparable to all the municipalities on the east side of Cleveland and are lower than those in nearby cities (Garfield Heights, Shaker Heights, and University Heights), a heavy property tax burden can be a deterrent to possible new residents.

-But high property taxes are harmful to a community, particularly one like ours, in which there is wide economic diversity.
-High property taxes deepens socioeconomic inequities because they are not applied progressively.
+Moreover, high property taxes are harmful to a community, particularly one like ours, in which there is wide economic diversity.
+A high property tax burden deepens socioeconomic inequities because the tax rate is not applied progressively.
 Thus, they impact lower- and moderate-income families harder than upper-income households.

-We need to decrease our property tax burden over time while not compromising—and perhaps even improving—the quality of the public services they currently fund.
+We need to decrease our property tax burden over time while not compromising the quality of the public services they currently fund.

 And second, much of our property tax millage goes toward our public school funding.
-As mayor, I will build coalition with municipalities across the state to lobby our state legislators to pass the Fair School Funding Plan.
-This bill will ensure that our public schools receive the funding they need to provide a strong, enriching education to every student in our district.
-Once enacted, the need to pass levies to fill funding gaps will decrease and, as previous levies’ millage reduces downward,* so too will our property tax burden.
+As an elected official and representative of our community, I will lobby our state legislators to ensure fair school funding from the state for our district.
+Our public officials must advocate for our public schools to receive the funding they need to provide a strong, enriching education to every student in our district.
+When our state pays its fair share, the need to pass levies to fill funding gaps will decrease and, as previous levies’ millage reduces downward,* so too will our property tax burden.